What is cotton fabric?

 How is it manufactured?

 Cotton goes from crop to cloth through a mechanical process, known as ginning.
-Cotton fibres are separated from the seeds and are taken to a textile mill, where the fibres are cleaned and straightened in a carding machine.
+Cotton fibers are separated from the seeds and are taken to a textile mill, where the fibers are cleaned and straightened in a carding machine.
 This creates a thin and soft strand, known as a silver.
 These silvers are then spun into a yarn, which is the cotton we all know.
 This is then used to weave or knit cotton fabric, normally made in a loom.

 Purposes of cotton fabric